There’s one, not-so-merry thing about Christmas dinner we tend to overlook…

 - Whip softened organic butter with fresh minced garlic and parsley, which actually help absorption of the iron and zinc in the grains!

 3 Party-Pleasing Snacks For Healthy Bones

 The concept of healthy Christmas snacking seems impossible when you’re faced with party bowls filled with potato chips, crackers, and candies.
-Sure, these addictive treats taste good in the moment, but they’re high in fat, salt, and refined flour, and they’re devoid of nutrients.
+Sure, these addictive treats taste good in the moment, but they’re high in fat, salt, and refined flour, and are devoid of nutrients.

-Instead, why not whip up these easy, good-for-you treats.
+Instead, why not whip up these easy, healthier treats?
 They’re as satisfying as anything out of a bag or box from the supermarket.
-In fact, you and your guests may never want to go back to store-bought snacks again!
+In fact, you may never want to go back to store-bought snacks again!

 This snack offers a one-two punch: calcium to support bone health and vitamin D to help your body absorb it.

 |Prep Time||5 minutes|